Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Analysis and Method

 \subsubsection{Condition Network}

-Global priors are essential for adaptive global color mapping.
-For example, global tone mapping requires global image statistics like maximum brightness and average brightness.
-To achieve image-adaptive mapping, we add a condition network to modulate the base network.
-Previous works \cite{wang2018recovering, he2020conditional, chen2021hdrunet} typically adopt image content prior, where the condition network extracts spatial and local information from the input image by $N_k\times N_k$ ($N_k>1$) filters.
-However, for the SDRTV-to-HDRTV problem, global mapping is mostly conditioned on global image statistics or color distribution.
-This type of color condition is independent of spatial information, so it may not be suitable for previous condition structures to deal with this problem.
-Our proposed condition network focuses on extracting color-related information to achieve adjustable mapping.
-As illustrated in Figure \ref{Figure 2 architecture of three-step SDR-to-HDR}, the condition network consists of several color condition blocks, convolution layers, feature dropout and global average pooling.
+Global priors are crucial for adaptive color mapping.
+To achieve image-adaptive mapping, we incorporate a condition network to modulate the base network.
+Prior works \cite{wang2018recovering, he2020conditional} focus on extracting spatial and local information as conditions.
+However, for the SDRTV-to-HDRTV problem, the global color mapping is mostly conditioned on global image statistics or color distribution, which are typically independent of spatial details.
+Our condition network extracts color-related information for adjustable mapping, as shown in Figure \ref{Figure 2 architecture of three-step SDR-to-HDR}.
+It comprises color condition blocks, convolution layers, feature dropout, and global average pooling.

-\textbf{Color condition block}.
-A color condition block (CCB) contains a convolution layer with $1\times 1$ filters, an average pooling operation, a LeakyReLU activation, and an instance normalization layer \cite{dumoulin2016learned}, which can be written as:
+A color condition block (CCB) consists of a $1\times 1$ convolution, average pooling, LeakyReLU activation, and instance normalization \cite{dumoulin2016learned}:

-where $I_f$ denotes the input features of CCB.
-The condition network takes a down-sampled SDRTV image as input and outputs a condition vector $V$.
-The condition network is formulated as:
+where $I_f$ is the input feature.
+The condition network processes a down-sampled SDRTV image $I_{S\downarrow}$ and outputs a condition vector $V$:

-Since the convolutional layers only contain $1\times 1$ filters, the condition network does not extract local features.
-With the help of pooling layers, the network can extract global priors based on image statistics.
-To avoid overfitting, we add a dropout layer before the last convolutional layer and global average pooling.
-This performs like adding a multiplicative Bernoulli noise to features.
+Without local feature extraction, the overall condition network focus on deriving global priors.
+Dropout before the convolution and pooling layers, which acts like adding a multiplicative Bernoulli noise to features, is used to prevent overfitting.